ponponle/ponponle/README.md

 my rentry is still a wip but uhhh ill continue it at some point. so heres stuff thats not in it rn

+🩷 = im obsessed with this

 ..not in any specific order..

 my interests are :
-- object shows/comics/games (bfdi , objectified , myteardrop etc.)
+- object shows/comics/games (bfdi , objectified , myteardrop etc.) 🩷
-- the mimic (roblox)
+- the mimic (roblox) 🩷
 - judy (roblox)
-- get a snack at 4am (roblox)
+- get a snack at 4am (roblox) 🩷
 - todds breakfast adventure (roblox)
 - regretevator
-- the legend of zelda (botw/totk, specifically)
+- the legend of zelda (botw/totk, specifically) 🩷
 - ghost and pals
-- dress to impress
+- dress to impress 🩷

 my favourite characters from those fandoms:
 - gaty , brandy , divide-operator , literally any algebralien thats not 5, 8 or 14 (osc)